Cyber4All/terraform-cyber4all-catalog/modules/ecs-service/README.md

 	 min_number_of_tasks  = number

-	 # Override the image specified in the ECS container definition with the image specified in the module parameters.
-On the first apply this value should be set to true to ensure the ECS service is created with the correct image.
-For following applies this value should be set to false to avoid overriding external application deployments.
-	 override_image  = bool

 	 # Assign a public IP address to the ECS task.
 	 scheduled_task_assign_public_ip  = bool

 	 # The cron expression to use for the scheduled task.
+If create scheduled task is true and no event pattern is provided, then the cron is expected.
 	 scheduled_task_cron_expression  = string

 	 # The event pattern to use for the scheduled task.
+If create scheduled task is true and no cron expression is provided, then the event pattern is expected.
 	 scheduled_task_event_pattern  = any